non-ceterisparibus/Dynamic-Programming/README.md

-# Deterministic dynamic-Programming
+# Deterministic dynamic-programming

 ## Introduction about project
 In these notes, I will deal with a fundamental tool of dynamic macroeconomics: dynamic programming.
 Dynamic programming is a very convenient way of writing a large set of dynamic problems in economic analysis as most of the properties of this tool are now well established and understood.
-In order to understand the problem, we will ﬁrst deal with deterministic dynamic programming models.
+In order to understand the problem, I will ﬁrst solve deterministic inﬁnite-horizon Ramsey Model.

 ## References